openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

     beforehand;
 * An instance of the test case class is created once for each of the group of tests stated above -- so, the instance of test case class is created for each "test case" described above.

-  As stated above, the instance of test case class is kept inside cache in OTE Test Helper class, it allows to re-use
+As stated above, the instance of test case class is kept inside cache in OTE Test Helper class, it allows to use the results of the previous tests of the same test case in the current test.

 ### V.2 Base interface of a test case class, creation of a test case class